Skip to main content

 • Secret Manager secret payloads.
 ConfigView reads names and metadata only.
 Payloads stay in GCP.

-If audit logs are a hard requirement, ask your ConfigView contact — Cloud Logging ingestion is a tracked roadmap item.
+If you need Data Access audit logs or live metrics, ask your ConfigView contact — both are tracked roadmap items.